Canada Marine Act: The Act

 The Act designated 19 ports as economically significant.
 Each of those ports was to have a port authority created for it.
 The Act made provisions to allow additional ports to have port authorities created to oversee their operation.
 The Act downloaded the mandate to oversee the operation of 150 smaller ports to the provinces or municipalities in which they were contained.
 Thirty-four remote ports remain under direct supervision by the Department of Transport.

-An exception was made for the port facilities at Churchill, Manitoba, North America's only port on the Arctic Ocean connected to the North American Railroad Grid.
+An exception was made for the port facilities at Churchill, Manitoba, North America's only port on the Arctic Ocean connected to the North American Railroad grid.
 The Port of Sydney, Nova Scotia, is also not part of this system.
-The Welland Canal, which is part of the Saint Lawrence Seaway, is regulated under the Fishing and Recreational Harbours Act (R.S., 1985, c.
-F-24), which falls to the Department of Fisheries and Oceans.
+The Welland Canal, which is part of the St. Lawrence Seaway, falls to Fisheries and Oceans Canada, and is regulated under the Fishing and Recreational Harbours Act (R.S., 1985, c.
+F-24).
 Port Dalhousie is subject to the Fishing and Recreational Harbours Regulations, while Port Colborne falls under the Ontario Fishery Regulations.

-Responsibility for the construction and operation of canals had been given to the Department of Public Works at the time of Confederation, with the canals of the United Province of Canada having been previously operated by that colony's Department of Public Works.
-Since 1995, the Minister of Public Works and Government Services Canada has taken care of these affairs.
+Responsibility for the construction and operation of canals had been given to the Department of Public Works at the time of Canadian Confederation, with the canals of the Province of Canada having been previously operated by that colony's Department of Public Works.
+Since 1995, the Minister of Public Services and Procurement, formerly the Minister of Public Works and Government Services, has taken care of these affairs.
 A vestigial reminder of the past is that the Ottawa River, which once was an important part of the economy with for example the Ottawa River timber trade, and "all canals or other cuttings for facilitating such navigation, and all dams, slides, piers, booms, embankments and other works of what kind or nature soever in the channel or waters" is wholly governed under this Ministry's An Act respecting certain works on the Ottawa River.
-Most of the other heritage waterways of Ontario and a few in Quebec are governed by Parks Canada under the guidance of the Minister of the Environment.
+Most of the other heritage waterways of Ontario and a few in Quebec are governed by Parks Canada under the guidance of the Minister of Environment and Climate Change.